microsoft/api-guidelines/graph/patterns/change-tracking.md

 API designers can enable the change tracking (delta) capability on entity collections by declaring a delta function for API consumers to use to track changes in that collection.

-This new endpoint can be used to sync third party systems.
+This new endpoint can be used to sync API consumers.
 This is achieved through returning a delta link with a watermark.
-Once the third party system comes back online, it uses the last provided delta link to catch up on new changes since their last request.
+Once the API consumer needs to refresh the data it uses the last provided delta link to catch up on new changes since their last request.
 Delta guarantees integrity of data through the watermark, regardless of service partitions and other obscure aspects for clients.

 ## Issues and Considerations
 -------------------------